 When it comes to Hitachi air hoses, you either love them or hate them.
 It depends on how you plan to use them.

 Hitachi is a well-known brand in the construction industry and manufactures high-quality tools and some of the best roofing nailers.

 The durability is decent, considering how light and soft it is.
 Easy to maneuver and comes with high-quality fittings.
-It comes in 50′ and 100′ length.
+It comes in 50′ and 100′ lengths.

-The bad: it tangles pretty easy, it has the tendency to kink and stick to itself.
+The bad: it tangles pretty easily, and it has the tendency to kink and stick to itself.

 BUYING GUIDE: What to look for in an air hose